History - The Whiteoak Way

 As a family of schools, we recognise the power and importance of History to help children develop their own understanding of their place in the world and our shared identity and interconnectedness on a local, national and global level.
 Our curriculum is designed to be coherent and progressive building from the Early Years to Year 6, ensuring that our children gain an increasingly mature understanding of the global narrative as well as the depth of intimate local stories.

-In order to help maintain and celebrate the integrity of the subject, we intend to provide an ambitious History curriculum which also seeks to teach children the skills required to by an excellent historian: Finally, it is our intent to build a History curriculum that ignites children’s enthusiasm and intrigue and helps to feed their love of learning, sense of fascination and wonder.
+In order to help maintain and celebrate the integrity of the subject, we intend to provide an ambitious History curriculum which also seeks to teach children the skills required to by an excellent historian: how to research and gather information, develop their skills of enquiry and analysis as well as starting to question information gathered and its reliability.
+We also strongly believe that educational visits linked to historical study enhance and enthuse children’s learning by bringing to life classroom knowledge.
+Finally, it is our intent to build a History curriculum that ignites children’s enthusiasm and intrigue and helps to feed their love of learning, sense of fascination and wonder.